Accept Apple Pay

 5. Accept live payments

 After you have successfully tested your Apple Pay integration, you are ready to move to the production environment and accept live payments.
-Contact your emerchantpay Account Manager to get your login credentials for the Genesis production environment.
+Contact your emerchantpay Account Manager to get your login credentials for the production environment.

 You are now ready to accept live payments using Apple Pay.